A table describing the differences between demand generation and lead generation

 4. Live chat

-“Customers adore having access to immediate queries,” notes Abe Breuer, CEO, and Owner of VIP To Go.
-It’s why Breuer recommends live chat as a lead gen strategy.
+“Customers want immediate answers to their questions.,” notes Abe Breuer, CEO and owner of VIP To Go.
+That's why Breuer recommends live chat for lead gen.

 “You can gather contact information, assign the new contact to a salesperson for follow-up, and send a welcome email to your new lead all at once by setting up automation processes using Zapier or its counterparts.”